About This Series

 The internet is the first place we turn to learn more about another person, and Google is the go-to resource.
 Every day there are 3 billion searches on Google and 77% of job recruiters are required to do a Google pre-screen of potential employees before hiring.
 While you may not have Googled yourself, it’s certain that someone else has.

 Ultimately it’s your responsibility to make a good impression when someone Googles you, and we want to help.
 This series will walk you through the step involved in owning your own search results and managing your online reputation.
 We’ll show you how to create and promote your best content to the top of your search results, and also how to push unwanted content (negative, irrelevant or competition) farther down.
-In short, we’ll help you make search engines your b*tch.

-Part 1 of the series: Diagnose Your Google Ranking
+Part 1: Diagnose Your Google Ranking

 The first step to controlling any situation is determining whether or not you have a problem, and if so, knowing how bad it really is.
 So in Part 1 of this series we are going to help you diagnose your Google ranking, no matter how good or bad it might be, so you can begin to take corrective action.